Unforgettable Six-Day Kayaking Adventure in Loreto

 Solano Avenue Stroll 2023

 Today I had my artwork on display at the Solano Avenue Stroll.
 The Stroll is the East Bay’s largest street festival.
-It features over four hundred vendors including 50 entertainers, 25 food booths, 100 government and non-profit agencies, 100 artisans, jewelers, makers, and much more!
-I’ve participated in the Stroll in the past with the last time being 2015.
+It features over 400 vendors including 50 entertainers, 25 food booths, 100 government and non-profit agencies, 100 artisans, jewelers, makers, and much more!
+I’ve participated in the Stroll in the past, the last time being 2015.
 Since then, I was so busy with my commercial photography it didn’t make much sense to participate.
 Now it’s time to get my artwork in front of more people so here we are.
 The stroll draws some 100,000 people.
-This year it seemed be well attended.
+This year it seemed be well-attended.

 We were on the street setting up at 7:15 in the morning.
-The event opened to the public at 10:00 and ran until 5:00 PM.
-It was quite well attended with a constant flow people walking up and down the mile of vendors.
+The event opened to the public at 10:00 and ran until 5:00 p.m.
+It was quite well attended with a constant flow of people walking up and down the mile of vendors.
 Over the course of the day, we connected with friends we hadn’t seen in years, and we made many new acquaintances.
-We had a number of panoramic images on display.
+I had a number of panoramic images on display.

 To attract interest, I offered to give away a framed print, Wreck of the Reyes.
 I had quite a few people sign up to win, and after the event I spun the Wheel of Names to select a winner.

 Congratulations to Thomas!
-Thanks to everybody that stopped by to visit.
+Thanks to everybody who stopped by to visit.
 It was a fun event.
-And if you’d like to follow me and my fine art photography visit store.treve.com and sign up for my newsletter.
+And if you’d like to follow me and my fine art photography, visit store.treve.com and sign up for my newsletter.
 We run a number of giveaways and sales over the course of the year.

 Ansel Adams at the de Young Museum

 In the summer of 1980, I had to opportunity to participate in the last photography workshop Ansel Adams taught in Yosemite.
 Needless to say that was a key steppingstone in the path that led to where I am today.
-So, when I saw the announcement that the show Ansel Adams in Our Time was up at the de Young Museum in San Francisco, I put a date on my calendar.
+So, when I saw the announcement that the show Ansel Adams in Our Time was up at the de Young Museum in San Francisco through July 23, I put a date on my calendar.

 This turned out to be quite an extensive exhibit with over 100 of Adam’s prints.
-It also includes the work of others 19th-century landscape photographers, such as Carleton Watkins and Eadweard Muybridge, and contemporary artists like Trevor Paglen, Will Wilson, and Catherine Opie.
+It also included the work of other 19th-century landscape photographers, such as Carleton Watkins and Eadweard Muybridge, and contemporary artists like Trevor Paglen, Will Wilson, and Catherine Opie.
 It is interesting to see how contemporary artists treat some of the grand landscapes of Yosemite.
-We spent a good 2 1/2 hours in the exhibit, and that didn’t even seem like enough.
-The exhibit goes through July 23.
+We spent a good 2-1/2 hours in the exhibit, and that didn’t even seem like enough.
 Well worth the visit.

 Bahía Concepción